Crowder scores season-high 21, Suns blow out Pelicans 111-86

-PHOENIX (AP) — Jae Crowder scored a season-high 21 points, Cameron Johnson added 18 and the Phoenix Suns rolled to a 111-86 win over the New Orleans Pelicans on Tuesday night.
+Jae Crowder scored a season-high 21 points, Cameron Johnson added 18 and the Suns showed off their newfound depth by rolling to a 111-86 win over the New Orleans Pelicans on Tuesday night.

+“It’s a team game, it’s not 1 v 1,” Suns forward Mikal Bridges said.
+“It’s five guys.
+We’re getting better every day.”

-The game was billed as an intriguing matchup between two of the league’s rising teams but the Suns broke the game open by outscoring the Pelicans 35-15 in the second quarter to take a 66-44 advantage into the break.
+The Suns broke the game open by outscoring the Pelicans 35-15 in the second quarter to take a 66-44 advantage into the break.
+Second-year coach Monty Williams said his team’s stellar defense sparked the avalanche of points that buried New Orleans by halftime.

+“They missed shots tonight once we started playing with force on the defensive end,” Williams said.

-Even when Phoenix didn’t get great looks the shots were falling.
+Phoenix turned its high-energy defense into a high-scoring offense.
+Even when the Suns weren’t getting good looks the shots were falling.

 Crowder — in his first year with the Suns after helping the Heat to the NBA Finals last season — rattled home his fifth 3-pointer as the shot clock expired midway through the third quarter to push the Suns ahead 79-47.
 A frustrated coach Stan Van Gundy quickly called timeout for the Pelicans but the damage was already done.

+“The middle two quarters, I don’t even know what to tell you,” Van Gundy said.
+“There was nothing.
+Nothing good, it wasn’t one thing.
+We couldn’t contain them on the dribble, we couldn’t handle the ball, their pressure really got us, the pace got us.
+They had a much higher energy level.”

 Six Suns scored in double figures as they improved their record to 3-1.
-Deandre Ayton had 13 points and 12 rebounds, Mikal Bridges and Cameron Payne also added 13 points and Dario Saric scored 10.
+Deandre Ayton had 13 points and 12 rebounds, Bridges and Cameron Payne also added 13 points and Dario Saric scored 10.

+“If you can win a game like that and only play Booker and Chris no more than 25 minutes, it gives the other guys confidence,” Williams said.
+“But we know who are two best players are.
+There’s no mistaking that.”

 New Orleans fell to 2-2 this season.
 Zion Williamson led the Pelicans with 20 points and 9 of 13 shooting from the field.
 Brandon Ingram had 13 points and Steven Adams added 11.